pcan/reflec-ts-examples/json-unmarshalling/README.md

 ## Example application

-This kind of unmarshalling is essential if you want to use the [Active record pattern](http://www.martinfowler.com/eaaCatalog/activeRecord.html), since you have both data and operation of domain objects.
+This kind of unmarshalling is essential if you want to use the [Active record pattern](http://www.martinfowler.com/eaaCatalog/activeRecord.html), since domain objects have both data and methods.

 ## Building
 Install reflec-ts before building and running the example.